sujal-0611/MLlabs/Lab3.md

 ```

 **Exercise 4.1**: What is the purpose of the `char2idx` and `idx2char` dictionaries?
+ I think char2idx creates a dictionary of integer indices, idx2char is creating a numpy array which indices chars of the text. char2idx dictionary enables converting sequences of characters into sequences of integer indices, which can be fed into the model and idx2char array allows for converting predicted sequences of indices back into readable text during the model's output phase.
 **Exercise 4.2**: Why do we divide the data into input and target?

+We are dividing data into input and target because we need the model to learn the differences between predicted values and target values

 ## Part 5: Building the Model

-Now, let's build our R
+Now, let's build our RNN model.

-NN model.
 We'll use an embedding layer, a LSTM layer, and a dense layer.

 ```python
 # Length of the vocabulary in chars